Contract Services offer advice and support in drafting and negotiating R&D agreements and co-operation agreements with companies.

 There are two versions of confidentiality agreements:

 An unilateral confidentiality agreement is only binding for the persons who receive information, while a bilateral confidentiality agreement is equally binding for both contracting parties.
-We recommend that you primarily use bilateral confidentiality agreements, see TU Wien Template Downloads Vertragsservice, opens an external URL in a new window
+We recommend that you primarily use bilateral confidentiality agreements, see TU Wien Template Downloads Vertragsservice, opens in new window.

 Dr. Eva Bartlmä